 Rhododendrons are very hardy shrubs that many people like to keep in their gardens.
-If you have rhododendrons of your own, then you already know just how nice they are.
+If you have some of your own, you already know just how nice they are.

 When a rhododendron’s leaves are starting to curl, it might be worrisome enough that you’ll start looking for answers.
-Did you do something wrong or is the rhododendron diseased in some way?
+Did you do something wrong or is the plant diseased in some way?

 Read on to learn why rhododendron leaves curl so that you can understand what’s going on.
-You’ll also learn a bit about what can be done to fix any issues that the rhododendron is experiencing.
+You’ll also learn a bit about what can be done to fix any issues that it’s experiencing.

 1 – Drought Issues

-This is a big sign that the rhododendron needs water, and you’ll want to give it a thorough watering as soon as you can.
-If your area has recently gone through a drought, then that might be the cause of this problem.
+This is a big sign that your plant needs water, and you’ll want to give it a thorough watering as soon as you can.
+If your area has recently gone through a drought, that might be the cause of this problem.

-Luckily, you can take things into your own hands and water the rhododendron to help it become healthy again.
+Luckily, you can take things into your own hands and water it to help it become healthy again.
 Once a rhododendron is established, you should only have to water it every two or three weeks if it didn’t rain.

 2 – Too Much Water